 This course is not being offered as a treatment for any specific physical or psychological conditions.
 Please do not sign up for this training if you are currently experiencing severe problems in these areas.

 The course includes a longer Day of Practice, usually held on Saturday or Sunday towards the end of the course.
 This is an opportunity to deepen practice and, whilst an invaluable learning experience, does not form part of the core teaching.

-In addition we ask you to reserve 25/06 for the unlikely event that the teacher may need to reschedule a session.
+In addition we ask that you reserve 10/03 for the unlikely event that the teacher may need to reschedule a session.

 What happens after I complete the course?

 - You will be invited to give your feedback – this is not compulsory

 - In the final session you will be given information about ways to carry your practice forwards if you wish to do so

 - The OMF provides Confirmation of Attendance letters to participants who fully attend at least 7 of the 9 Mindfulness for Life sessions (including the Practice Day)

 What will I do on this course?